Aromatherapy Recipes for Anxiety

 Mandarin Essential Oil is a gentle citrus essential oil that is uplifting without being stimulating in this blend.
 Rose Essential Oil is a powerful essential oil that can help soothe feelings of anxiety, especially due to feelings that may stem from grief, guilt or loss.
 Lavender Essential Oil works synergistically with the mandarin and rose essential oils to help ease anxiety.
 Vetiver Essential Oil is a base note that is particularly grounding.
 It can also help balance the aroma of the blend.
 If you don't particularly like the aroma of Vetiver Essential Oil, you can substitute Atlas Cedarwood, Sandalwood or Patchouli Essential Oil.

 Select one of the blends shown above.
-Then, choose which method you'd like to use the blend and follow the directions below.
+Then, choose which method you'd like to use and follow the directions below.

 Multiply your blend by 4 to obtain a total of 20 drops of your chosen blend.
 Add your oils to a dark colored glass bottle and mix well by rolling the bottle in between your hands.
 Add the appropriate number of drops from your created blend to your diffuser by following the manufacturer's instructions for your diffuser brand and model.
 Some essential oils such as thick oils or citrus oils aren't compatible with all diffuser types.